 Comfort Letter Defined

 A comfort letter is a document provided by a tax professional to a banker or other third party at the request of a client.
 Its purpose is to provide additional information or assurance regarding the financial condition of a company or individual.

 Bankers often request letters to obtain additional information regarding a borrower’s financial condition.
 Investors or other third parties who are considering entering into a financial transaction with an individual may also request letters.

-We’ve seen all types of requests from bank underwriters over the years.
+Over the years, we’ve seen all types of requests from bank underwriters.
 Some ask us to verify the numbers filed with the tax return.
 Some ask us whether the taxpayer’s business is solvent and can fund withdrawals needed to service the loan.
 What?!?